Category Archives: Danish Royals

 Hans and Christina were visiting Sweden in 1501 before the uprising.
 During that visit, Hans began a long-term affair with Edel Jernskjæg, one of Christina’s ladies-in-waiting.
 The affair caused a scandal and a de facto termination of their marriage.
 From that time on, the marriage of Hans and Christina was one in name only.

-In January 1513, King Hans was on his way to Aalborghus Castle when he was thrown by his horse.
+In January 1513, while traveling to Aalborghus Castle, King Hans was thrown by his horse.
 He became increasingly weaker and on February 20, 1513, at his birthplace Aalborghus Castle, King Hans died from his injuries at the age of 58.
 He was buried in the Gråbrødre Church of the Franciscan monastery in Odense, Denmark which Queen Christina had chosen as the burial site for her husband and herself.
-Queen Christina commissioned the famous German sculptor Claus Berg to create a burial chapel in the church of the Franciscan monastery for her and her husband.
+Queen Christina commissioned the famous German sculptor Claus Berg to create a burial chapel in the Franciscan monastery’s church.
 Berg’s intricately carved and gilded altarpiece is a Danish national treasure.
 The altarpiece depicts the passion and the crucifixion of Jesus, and the crowning of the Virgin Mary.
 The base shows members of the royal family including King Hans, Queen Christina, and their son King Christian II.

 Claus Berg’s altarpiece; Credit – Wikipedia